Guscosta88/GusCosta_T1A3/README.md

 The user can use the arrow and enter to choose the food:

 Please pick the select the food with the arrow and press enter:

+if the chosen food is beef, it shows the cow and so on, the user is prompted to press enter.

 1. Cabernet Sauvignon:
     1.A - roast beef